Why Am I Running Out Of Hot Water So Fast?

 • Showers last much shorter than they used to.

-• The water temperature drops suddenly.
+• The water temperature drops suddenly rather than fading gradually.

 • The temperature fluctuates constantly.